deepbsd/deepbsd.github.io/_posts/2021-04-30-Whiptail_Progress_Gauges.markdown

 set `num` to whatever you want.
 You can also make the sleep period longer by offering larger numbers for the start and end values.
 So one advantage of this approach is that it is flexible.

 This type of approach works for short processes and long processes.
-You can longer sleep times in process gauge (The Caller) for a longer process or shorter sleep times.
+You can set longer sleep times in process gauge (The Caller) for a longer process or shorter sleep times.
 You can make consistent sleep times if you like.
 Unfortunately, `shuf` will not accept decimal arguments.
 They must be integers, even though `sleep` will accept decimal arguments.
 You could probably find another way